partidodev/partido-client/README.md

 **Note:** the icons are generated for the android or iOS Apps only.
 To change WebApp's icons, look at the corresponding configuration in `<partido-project>/web/manifest.json` and the icon files in `<partido-project>/web/icons/`.

+## Translating Partido

+To translate Partido to another language not available yet in the `<partido-project>/assets/` folder, copy the file `<partido-project>/assets/en.yaml` and rename it according to the new language like `<partido-project>/assets/<language>.yaml`.
+The file `en.yaml` always contains the latest and up to date default strings.
+If a specific other language file does not contain a certain translation, the default string from `en.yaml` is shown to the user.